ivanplex/Lifi_concept/README.md

 Multipath interference could be ignored due to the low sensitivitly of the photo-diode and the minimal multipath time difference in a normal household situation.
 Light takes 3.3ns to travel through a meter.
 Assuming a reflection path which is 10 meters longer than a direct path, the time difference introduced is 33ns which is significantly lower than our sampling period of 629ns.

+# OSI Model

+## Layer 2

+- Encapsulation of network layer data packets into frames
+- Frame Sychronization

+### Logic Link Control (LLC)

+#### Error Control
+Forward Error Correction for one-way communication

+#### Flow Control
+No Flow control, we hardcode the frequency of TX/RX.
+These will be manually adjusted.

+### Media Access Control
+No Media Access Control

 ## Acknowledgments

 - Kirk Martinez (https://github.com/kmartinez)